lubuntu-team/manual/source/1/1.3/installation.rst

 .. image::  grubsplash.png

 The next screen will present a choice between :guilabel:`Try Lubuntu`, which will give you a live session to run Lubuntu as you see fit, or run the installer directly with :guilabel:`Install Lubuntu`.
 Above this there is a field to select which language you want to install in the :guilabel:`Select Your Language` drop down.
 To get this screen in your language, select one then press the :guilabel:`Confirm` button.
 If you need more advanced network settings to install Lubuntu than just connecting to Wi-Fi use the :guilabel:`Try Lubuntu` choice.
 If choose :guilabel:`Install Lubuntu` the installer will start right away and install in your language.
-At the bottom of your screen if you are connected to the internet automatically like with an ethernet cable it will say :guilabel:`Connected` at the bottom.
+At the bottom of your screen if you are connected to the internet automatically like with an Ethernet cable it will say :guilabel:`Connected` at the bottom.
 If you are not connected to the internet at the bottom it will say :guilabel:`Not Connected`.

 .. image:: installer-prompt.png